lpaulmp/k8s-helm/README.md

+### Project components
+The root directory presents four items:

+- The presentation about the project and the main insights
+- The executive file of the project
+- Terraform directory that contains the infrastructure code
+- Helm directory where is located the charts and the application configurations

 ### Kubernetes - Helm project

-This repository demostrates how to deploy a kubernetes cluster in Google Cloud and how to continues deployement is availble through CircleCI tool,
----the repository uses make targets to simplify typing commands and the correct order. these are the steps to create from scratch a Kubernetes cluster and services:
+This repository demostrates how to deploy a kubernetes cluster in Google Cloud and an application through helmfile,the repository uses make targets to simplify typing commands and the correct order. these are the steps to create from scratch a Kubernetes cluster and services:

 #### Deploy Kubernetes cluster with Terraform